 - Compromise the RA: The attacker compromises the RA systems, or an employee of the RA, and authorizes the CA to issue several rogue certificates.
 In 2011, ComodoHacker (the name the attacker gave himself) was able compromise one of Comodo’s RA partners.
 They authorized the issuance of nine certificates for sites owned by Google, Yahoo, and others.
 Comodo discovered the mis-issued certificates within a short period of time and was able to revoke them and contact browser developers so they could block the certificates explicitly.

 - Compromise the CA: The attacker is able to compromise the systems on which the CA operates and issue one or more rogue certificates.
 This is much more serious than an RA compromise because the attackers can potentially cover their tracks by doctoring logs, so you don’t actually know which rogue certificates were issued.
-In 2011, a Dutch CA, DigiNotar’s CA infrastructure was compromised by ComodoHacker.
+There is a loong history of this type of compromise, In 2011, a Dutch CA, DigiNotar’s CA infrastructure was compromised by ComodoHacker.
 They were able to issue 531 rogue certificates for sites owned by Google, Yahoo, Microsoft, etc. In this case, software manufacturers (browsers, operating systems, etc.) had to explicitly pull the DigiNotar root certificate from their trust stores.
 It is important to note that this attack could also occur if a publicly trusted CA goes rogue, such as one operated or controlled by a nation state.
 For example, China Internet Network Information Center (CNNIC) issued a questionable CA certificate in 2015 that was then used to issue rogue certificates for several Google-owned domains.

 - Forge a Certificate: The attacker is able to exploit weaknesses in signing algorithms to forge one or more rogue certificates.
 In 2012, it was discovered that the developers of the Flame malware exploited MD5 to successfully forge CA certificates that were trusted by the Windows Update system (so that the malware could be quickly propagated through fake but trusted updates).
 Recently, successful collisions with SHA-1 have been demonstrated, opening the possibility of more forged certificates, since there are many SHA-1 certificates still in use today.